 The Host Software will instruct the motor to rotate a specific distance, or step.
-Since the printer prototype is not functional, performance data, such as the optimum step distance for each motor, as well as the maximum and average speeds of the platforms, are still unknown.
-However, during initial testing the step size will be based on the step size of similar 3D powder printers.
+Since the printer prototype has just recently been deemed operational, performance data, such as the optimum step distance for each motor, as well as the maximum and average speeds of the platforms, are still being determined.
+However, during the initial testing the step size will be based on the step size of similar 3D powder printers.
+The Host Software the team has developed allows the user to specify micro-stepping specifications, giving the user much freedom to determine the desired print layer thickness.
 The rotation of the motor shaft is translated to the lead screw via the coupler.
 The rotational motion of the lead screw is translated into the vertical motion of the platform via the lead nut.
 If the platforms are not constrained by the chambers they and the lead nut would rotate uniformly with the motor shaft and the lead screw.
 However, once the platforms are constrained by the powder chambers, they are restricted from rotational motion.
 Therefore, rather than rotating along with the lead screw and motor shaft, the lead nut will ride along the threads of the lead screw.
 This results in the vertical motion of the lead nut, resulting in vertical motion of the platforms.

 Design